 Businesses resisting telework and remote employees were stress tested and once the floodgates are opened, it will be hard to put the genie back into the bottle.

 Many businesses ingrained with an antiquated bias against telework/remote work have been forced to adapt to the new situation, sometimes painfully.
 In industries where possible, companies and agencies that resisted or even reversed the benefits of allowing even partial remote work have suffered the consequences of their intransigence with technical and cultural chaos once it was clear that everyone has to work remotely for some period of time.
 However, the silver lining to their long-suffering employees has been a newfound ability to conduct business without being in person all the time.

-RV friendly trend has already boosted revenues for many businesses and this trend will only grow.
+The RV travel friendly trend has already boosted revenues for many businesses and this trend will only grow.

 Traditional RV parks, campgrounds, and outdoor attractions have known that being RV friendly is a great way to improve their bottom line, but other businesses, such as wineries and breweries, have now realized this.
 Boothbay Craft Brewery & Tavern in Maine added five parking spots to accommodate RVs from Harvest Hosts a few years ago and recently added an electric plug in.
 This has greatly boosted their visitors to their brewery and with a captive audience, sales at their pizza restaurant and tavern have improved.